Super Mario Bros. Wonder director unpacks Elephant Mario, the internet's new obsession

 Ultimately, he says, this led the team towards Elephant Mario.
 “When we thought of those three things, the only clear, optimal response to what that would be was clearly an elephant!”

-For more on Wonder, check out our full interview with Mouri and Wonder producer Takashi Tezuka, as well as our hands-on preview.
+For more on Super Mario Bros.
+Wonder, check out our full interview with Mouri and Super Mario Bros.
+Wonder producer Takashi Tezuka, as well as our hands-on preview.

 Super Mario Bros.
 Wonder will launch exclusively on the Nintendo Switch on October 20th.